denniscmartin/tweet-analysis/README.md

 # tweet-analysis
+Serverless application to fetch & analyse tweets using AWS Comprehend.

 ## Structure

 - src - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.
-- tests - Unit tests for the application code.
+- tests - Unit and integration tests for the application code.
 - template.yaml - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.